Baekhyun: 2016–2018: Acting roles and Exo-CBX

-2019–present: Solo debut, SuperM, and enlistment
+2019–2022: Solo debut, SuperM, and enlistment

 In July 2019, Baekhyun debuted as a solo artist, the third soloist among Exo members, by releasing the EP City Lights.
 The EP went on to sell over 550,000 copies in 2019, breaking the record for the best-selling album by a solo artist in the history of South Korea's Gaon Music Chart.
 It topped the Gaon weekly and monthly chart and placed sixth on the year-end chart, as well as first among albums released by solo artists.
 It eventually became the best-selling solo album of South Korea in the 2010s.
 In August, Baekhyun was confirmed as a member of SuperM, a "K-pop supergroup" created by SM Entertainment in collaboration with Capitol Records that would be aimed at the American market.
 SuperM debuted with a self-titled EP and began promotions in October.
 In December, Baekhyun was awarded Best Male Artist at the 2019 Mnet Asian Music Awards following the success of his debut EP City Lights, and its lead single "UN Village".

 Early in 2020, Baekhyun released two soundtrack singles, "My Love" and "On the Road", for the television series Dr. Romantic 2 and Hyena respectively.
 In May, Baekhyun collaborated with Bolbbalgan4, featuring on her single "Leo".
 The song peaked at number two on Gaon's weekly digital chart.
 In the same month, Baekhyun released his second EP Delight, featuring the lead single "Candy".
 The EP garnered over 732,000 pre-orders, making it the most pre-ordered album by a soloist in South Korean history.
 By July, Delight had sold more than 1,000,000 copies, becoming the first album by a solo artist in South Korea to do so since Another Days (2001) by Kim Gun-mo.
 Also in July, Baekhyun released a remake of BoA's track "Garden in the Air" from her album Girls on Top (2005) through SM Station as the first release from a project dedicated to BoA's 20th debut anniversary.
 Later in 2020, he released two more soundtrack singles, "Every Second" for Record of Youth, and "Happy" for Do You Like Brahms?.
 On December 6, Baekhyun won the Mnet Asian Music Award for Best Male Artist for a second consecutive year.
 Later in December, he released a digital single titled "Amusement Park".